apahl/rdkit_nim/README.md

 The following functionality from RDKit has been wrapped so far:

 * Parsing of molecules to / from Smiles and Smarts: `molFromSmiles (smilesToMol), molFromSmarts; molToSmiles`
-* Calculation of molecular properties: `numAtoms, molWt, numRings, cLogP, numHBA, numHBD`
+* Calculation of molecular properties: `numAtoms, molWt, numRings, cLogP, numHBA, numHBD, numRotatableBonds, fractionCSP3, tPSA, findSSSR`
 * Substructure search: `hasSubstructMatch, numSubstructMatches, substructMatches`
+* Drug-Like properties: The Python `QED` module has been re-written in Nim.

 For further usage, until a real documentation becomes available, please have a look at the tests.